lisalee95/DABWM/README.md

 ## Installation

 1. Clone this repository using Git.
 Git has already been installed on your student notebook.
-Launch Git Bash and run the following command:
+Launch `Git Bash` and run the following command:

         git clone git@github.com:realanalyticsio/GovTechDay3.git

     or download as a [zip file](https://github.com/realanalyticsio/GovTechDay3/archive/master.zip) and unzip it.
 Change to this directory.

 2. Anaconda has already been installed in your student notebook.
 Alternatively, you can also install [Anaconda](https://www.continuum.io/downloads) (large) or [Miniconda](https://conda.io/miniconda.html) (small) yourself.
-Run the following command to see all available conda environments:
+Launch `Anaconda Prompt` and run the following command to see all available conda environments:

         conda info --envs